natecraddock/sessions.nvim/README.md

 * `:SessionsStop[!]`

   Stops session autosaving if enabled.
+The current state will be saved before stopping.

 See `:h sessions-usage` for more information on the commands.